CLTHO · The Guide

 Phase 03 · Build · mo 12–24

-The foundation starts compounding.
-Your credit climbs — visible monthly.
-Your savings stack grows.
-You take homebuyer education: pre-approval, FHA vs. conventional, what an inspection is, what a 203k loan is, why the inspector matters more than the agent on a fixer.
+The foundation compounds.
+Your knowledge builds — homebuyer education covers pre-approval, FHA vs. conventional, what an inspection is, what a 203k loan is, why the inspector matters more than the agent on a fixer.
+Your community gets stronger and your path gets clearer.

 If your cohort wants to co-buy a house together, we walk you through what that means legally.
 Group co-purchases are brokerage-facilitated — CLTHO never pools resident money.